ivoneijr/ivoneijr/README.md

 ### **Triider (Dec 2017 - Nov 2018)**
 Role: **Full-Stack Software Engineer**

-Aqui, fui responsável pela manutenção e evolução de duas apis desenvolvidas em node e também pela criação de uma aplicação web desenvolvida com react SSR.
+there, I was responsible for the maintenance and evolution of two apis developed in node and also for the creation of a web application developed with react SSR.

 <br/>